 What happens when an exception is thrown?

 Exceptions are thrown at the runtime of a program.
 If an exception thrown during the runtime of a program is not handled within the program,

 the program terminates right away without continuing any further.

 Let us understand this by an example here.

 Looking at the diagram above, it is easy to understand that if an exception is thrown when statement2 is executed, the program ends abruptly without executing any statement after it.

 Hence, statement3 and statement4 will not be executed as a result of an exception at statement2.

-In the next few articles, we will discuss three important keywords used to handle exceptions - try, catch and throw.
+In the next few articles, we will what happens when an exception is generated by a program, how an exception propagates within our pgoram and the three important keywords used to handle an exception - try, catch and throw.